wp-plugins/subpages-expand/readme.txt

 **A4.** Verify that your parent page and all child pages are published (not draft or pending)

+= Q. My page has more than one subpage, but only one is showing up!
+When I click the link the other subpages are in the text that appears. =

+**A.** You have an HTML error in one of your pages.
+If you have mismatched `div` tags, the child pages after that can get "trapped" in the first child's content.

+= Q. Error 324 (net::ERR_EMPTY_RESPONSE) =

+**A.** This error usually occurs when you try to have this shortcode on a child page.
+You cannot nest this shortcode (i.e., have it on a parent page and one of the child pages).

+= Q. It takes a long time for the page to display. =

+**A.** The time it takes for the page to display is the time it takes for **all** of the subpages' content to load.
+If you have subpages with lots of content (or javascript that loads in content), it will take time for WordPress to load that page.

 == Screenshots ==
 1. Shortcode in parent post

 2. Public view showing each subpage's title with one expanded

 == Changelog ==

+1.09a Not all child page links were displaying.
+Added additional FAQs that came up.

 1.09 Fixed "Undefined variable: content" bug; cleaned up code